SES-8

-SES-8 is a geostationary Communications satellite operated by SES S.A.
-SES-8 was successfully launched on SpaceX Falcon 9 v1.1 on 3 December 2013, 22:41:00 UTC.
+SES-8 is a geostationary Communications satellite operated by SES SES-8 was successfully launched on SpaceX Falcon 9 v1.1 on 3 December 2013, 22:41:00 UTC.

 It was the first flight of any SpaceX launch vehicle to a supersynchronous transfer orbit, an orbit with a somewhat larger apogee than the more usual geostationary transfer orbit (GTO) typically utilised for communication satellites.

 Satellite description

 The SES-8 satellite is built on the STAR-2.4 satellite bus by Orbital Sciences Corporation (OSC).
 It is the sixth satellite of that model to be built for SES.